Battle of Kapyong: 3 RAR withdraws

 Only D Company—which had been holding the summit and had withdrawn last—was heavily engaged and was unable to move at the scheduled time.
 The PVA launched a determined assault, preceding it with heavy machine-gun and mortar fire, before attempting to overrun the forward pits.
 D Company repelled the PVA assault and Gravener decided to begin to thin out his position before the situation deteriorated further.
 With one platoon covering their movement, D Company subsequently withdrew, closely pursued by the PVA.
-During the rapid withdrawal after the final PVA attack, Private Keith Gwyther was accidentally left behind after being knocked unconscious and buried in a forward pit by a mortar round.
-He regained consciousness some hours later and was subsequently captured by the PVA, who had by then occupied Hill 504 and were digging in.
 Finally, D Company succeeded in achieving a clean break after dark, and D Company was able to safely withdraw.
 By 23:30, the battalion was clear, completing its withdrawal at full speed, and suffering only minimal casualties.
-Regardless, the previous 24 hours of fighting had been costly for the 3 RAR, resulting in 32 killed, 59 wounded, and three captured; the bulk of them in A Company and battalion headquarters.
+Regardless, the previous 24 hours of fighting had been costly for the 3 RAR, resulting in 32 killed, 59 wounded and three captured; the bulk of them in A Company and battalion headquarters.
 Yet, they had temporarily delayed the assault on the brigade's right flank, and had inflicted far heavier casualties on the PVA before being withdrawn.
-Significantly for the 3 RAR and 16th NZ Field Regiment, 25 April was Anzac Day.
+Significantly for the 3 RAR and 16 NZFR, 25 April was Anzac Day.
 Following their successful conquest of Hill 504, the PVA turned their attention to the encircled 2 PPCLI on the left flank.